Mikopet/mikopet.dev/blog/_drafts/2021-02-12-discord-client-daemon.md

 <!--more-->

-The last summer we worked from home and meet on discord.
+Last summer we worked from home and met on discord.
 Actually, that was not bad at all, and it was for free!
 I did use the official client on Linux which was an electron app.
-That worked properly... except I got always `Segmentation fault` randomly!
+That worked properly... except I got `Segmentation fault` over and over!

 Because I could not fix the failure due to the lack of competence and had no access to the source code: I did go with an auto-restart when the app crashed.